AnnhScribner/dotfiles/README.md

-1. Check if I have '.zshrc' file
+1. Check if I have '.zshrc' file with the command 'open ~/.zshrc'
 2. if not, create one with the command 'touch ~/.zshrc'
 3. If yes, open it with the command 'open ~/.zshrc'
 4. Copy commands from here (github)